Wednesday Wealth Recap

 Thanks in part to the coronavirus, more than 500 companies have filed for bankruptcy in the past year.

 The biggest by far is Hertz (OTC: HTZGQ), which sought Chapter 11 protection in May with $25.8 billion in assets and $24.4 billion in liabilities.

 Some companies restructure and survive bankruptcy.
 Many do not.

 The ones that don’t generally go into liquidation.
 In a liquidation, shareholders don’t receive a dime until bondholders, creditors and other lien holders are paid in full.

 So sophisticated short-term traders generally avoid bankrupt companies.

-Yet in the last month, traders have flocked to Hertz.
+Yet traders flocked to Hertz.
 From a low of $0.40 on May 26, they bid it all the way up to $6.25 on June 8.

-That’s a great return for someone who got in a month ago and sold a couple weeks later.
+That’s a great return for someone who bought in late May and sold a couple weeks later.